irworkshop/campfin/README.md

 Workshop](https://investigativereportingworkshop.org/) in Washington,
 DC.
 The Accountability Project curates, cleans, and indexes public data to give journalists, researchers and others a simple way to search across otherwise siloed records.

 The data focuses on people, organizations and locations.
 This package was created specifically to help with state-level **camp**aign **fin**ance data, although the tools included are useful in general database exploration and normalization.

-Campaign finance is comprised of two types of financial transactions:
-**contributions** made *to* the campaign and **expenditures** made *by* the campaign (money paid to lobbyists is sometimes considered separate from regular expenditures).

-American politics requires campaign finance on the federal, state, and municipal elections.
-As of now, this package contains tools used to process state-level data, which is typically reported *by* the campaigns, which can often result in a disparity in data quality.
-The `campfin` package can be used to reduce this disparity in a consistent, confident, and programmatic manner.

 ## Installation